S14mx/ten-thousand/README.md

 ## Functionality

-Game is playable with limited functionality.
-Can start a game, bank and shelf points, input validation is functional and all combinations work.
+Game is fully playable.
+You can roll, shelf, bank and reroll the dice.
+The goal is to reach the highest amount of total points in 20 rounds.
+Input validation is functional.